Sample-Based Consistency in Infinite-Dimensional Conic-Constrained Stochastic Optimization: Consistency of optimal values and solutions

 \subsection{Consistency of SAA solutions via regularization}

-Approaches relying on the regularization of the conical constraint in \eqref{eq:reduced-true} are frequently used in the numerical solution of state-constrained problems.
+Approaches relying on the regularization of the conical constraint in \eqref{eq:reduced-true} are frequently used in the numerical solution of state-constrained problems (these are also called \textit{penalty methods} in the literature).
 As in the previous section, we will see that optimal values and solutions to the corresponding regularized SAA problem are consistent with that of \eqref{eq:reduced-true}.
 We will rely on a Moreau--Yosida-type regularization $\beta\colon R \rightarrow [0,\infty)$ with the following property. \begin{assumption} The function $\beta \in\mathcal{C}( R,[0,\infty))$ satisfies $\beta(r) = 0$ if and only if $r \in K$. \end{assumption}

 Now, we define with $\gamma >0$ the regularized problem by

 For the approximation of the last term in \eqref{eq:stateconstrainedproblem-robust-MY}, we define $\widehat{\varphi}_N \colon U \times \Omega \to [0,\infty)$ by